AdobeDocs/commerce-admin.en/help/b2b/sales-rep-initiates-quote.md

    By default, an [attached file](configure-quotes.md) can be up to 2 MB, in any of the following file formats: DOC, DOCX, XLS, XLSX, PDF, TXT, JPG or JPEG, PNG.

+1. Add shipping address during negotiations.

+   A Sales Representative can make a shipping and delivery selection once the buyer has added a shipping address to the quote.

+   Shipping options are locked on checkout.

+   For details on the buyer adding a shipping address, see [Quotes](quotes.md)

 1. Process the quote.

    Save the quote as a draft, or send it to the buyer.